KuaiYu715/Steps-Counts-Analysis/README.md

 -------------------

+## Purpose

-### Purpose:The purposes involved ethical issues from in sample data and out of sample data.
+* #### ***The purposes involved ethical issues from in sample data and out of sample data.***

 `In sample data`
   * We explored different participants' datasets to discover some possible factors that will be affecting weekly step counts based on potential aspect of health.

 `Out of sample data`
   * For fairness, we were trying to reach our results as many people as possible to be more comprehensive in out of sample data.
 Hence, we were trying to use a classification algorithm to predict probability of being healthy not only stakeholders but also majorities.

 ## Data